Key witness faces heat in Steinberg insider trading case

-NEW YORK, Dec 3 (Reuters) - The star witness in the government’s case against SAC Capital Advisors portfolio manager Michael Steinberg faced aggressive questioning on Tuesday from Steinberg’s lawyer, who sought to discredit his earlier testimony.
+NEW YORK (Reuters) - The star witness in the government’s case against SAC Capital Advisors portfolio manager Michael Steinberg faced aggressive questioning on Tuesday from Steinberg’s lawyer, who sought to discredit his earlier testimony.

 Jon Horvath, a former analyst at Steven A. Cohen’s SAC hedge fund, was on his fourth day on the witness stand in Steinberg’s high-profile insider trading trial in a federal court in New York.